 The red carpet will be 100 percent recyclable and sustainably sourced produce will be served at the dinner.
 Guests have also been advised on how to offset their travel for the journey to and from the event – which for Kate and William would have been minimal, as Kensington Palace is just a stone’s throw from the South Kensington concert hall.

-So Duchess of Cambridge chose to bring back her Alexander McQueen Gown.
+So The Duchess of Cambridge chose to bring back her Alexander McQueen Gown.

 We saw the Sarah Burton designed gown in September 2012 when she attended a reception in Malaysia during South East Asia Diamond Jubilee Tour.
 The floor-length cream gown has an overleaf of sheer material with embroidered Malaysian flower gold hibiscuses – the official flower of Malaysia.

-Duchess had some work done on the gown.
+The Duchess of Cambridge had some work done on the gown.
 Originally the bespoke gown featured a sweetheart neckline, sheer sleeves, fitted bodice with a full skirt.
 Today the gown has different sleeves and structured shoulders.

 The gown was definitely a regal surprise for royal fans.
-Since the moment we find out it is going to be a re-wear, we all were rooting for Alexander McQueen Velvet Gown.
+From the moment we find out it is going to be a re-wear, we all were rooting for Alexander McQueen Velvet Gown.

 To be honest, the gown did not even cross my mind as a choice.
 I absolutely dislike its bodice, but watching the gown in movement is actually regal.
 Catherine stood out among the Hollywood celebs with its elegant golden touch.
 So overall it was a win-win look.

-Duchess paired the gown with gold Jimmy Choo Pumps.
+The Duchess of Cambridge paired the gown with gold Jimmy Choo Pumps.
 Thanks to Gabi on Twitter for the id.

 Catherine debuted a new pair of jewellery today.
 She wore Van Cleef & Arpels Magic Alhambra 6 motifs necklace.
 Thanks to Replicate Royalty on Twitter for the id.
 The $8950 yellow gold Mother-of-Pearl necklace is part of the label’s the Magic Alhambra® jewellery collection.
 The collection is described as, “Created in 2006 by Van Cleef & Arpels, the Magic Alhambra® jewellery creations gather different-sized Alhambra motifs, coming together in a joyful dance.
 Inspired by the clover leaf, their asymmetric designs feature different associations of materials.”
 The necklace has 16.8 inches long chain and features 6 pieces of Mother-of-Pearl motifs.

-Duchess of Cambridge carried a new clutch – Anya Hindmarch Marano Clutch.
-A fabulous-find by HeavenQRF on Twitter.
+The Duchess of Cambridge carried a new clutch – Anya Hindmarch Marano Clutch.
+A fabulous find by HeavenQRF on Twitter.
 The $550 box clutch feature woven detailing with glittering gold hardware and came with a detachable chain.

 Catherine was also wearing her still UFO Citrus Ring.